veebch/ir-see/README.md

 ## Post processing

+For basic postprocessing:

-For basic postprocessing, import the digital negative into your image editor of choice and open the channel mixer.
-Swap the green and blue channels.
-Following that, look at a HSL adustment to bring out/shift the little colour you have in the image.
+1. import the digital negative into your image editor of choice and open the channel mixer.
+2. Swap the green and blue channels.
+3. Following that, look at a HSL adustment to bring out/shift the little colour you have in the image.

+In general though, just play with the image until you have something you're happy with.

 ## Video